-Most dogs love spending time outdoors, so camping and backpacking trips can be a great way to strengthen your bond and reconnect with nature.
+Most dogs love outdoor adventures, so camping and backpacking trips can be a great way to strengthen your bond and reconnect with nature.

 If you're planning to spend a night outdoors, however, it's vital to bring a comfortable bed for your pet.

 Yes, your dog might have a fur coat - but he probably still needs help staying warm at night.
 It's also unfair to ask your dog to sleep on the cold, hard ground!

 Lugging around a foam bed with the rest of your camping gear isn't always possible though, which is why dog sleeping bags from brands such as Coleman, Ozark and Ruffwear have become popular in recent years.
 These bags are lightweight, small when rolled up, and provide a warm sleeping spot for your pet to snuggle into.